gpt-engineer-org/gptengineer.app/README.md

 # gptengineer.app

-**Goal**: create the best experience for rapid prototyping of web apps
+Goal: create the best experience for rapid prototyping of web apps

 This is an issues repo for: **[gptengineer.app](https://gptengineer.app)**